BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Mostar to truly soak in its atmosphere without the overwhelming crowds?
+When is the absolute best time to visit Mostar to truly soak in the atmosphere without the biggest crowds?

 The currency is the Bosnian Convertible Mark (BAM).
-While credit cards are accepted in many hotels and larger restaurants, it's always wise to carry some cash, especially for smaller shops, cafes, and market stalls in the Old Town.
-Tipping isn't mandatory but is appreciated for good service, typically around 10% in restaurants if a service charge isn't already included.
+While credit cards are accepted in larger hotels and some restaurants, it's wise to carry cash, especially for smaller shops, cafes, and market stalls.
+Tipping isn't mandatory like in some Western countries, but rounding up the bill or leaving 10% for excellent service is always appreciated by locals.

 How many days do you need in Mostar, Bosnia and Herzegovina?